kaggwe-marvin/Learning-Bash/functions/functions.md

 greet "Marvin"
 function greet() {...}: Declare a function named greet.
 $1: Refers to the first argument passed to the function.

-Exercise:
+## Exercise

-Create a new script file, like greetings.sh.
+-Create a new script file, like greetings.sh.
 Add the shebang (#!/bin/bash).
 Declare a function that takes a name as an argument and prints a greeting.
 Call the function with different names.
-Example:

-bash
-Copy code
-#!/bin/bash
+-Example:

+-#!/bin/bash
 function greet() {
 echo "Hello, $1!"
 }